BertVerhees/Semantic-Database/README.md

 The kernel-module will be written in Golang, and will act as spider in the web.

-There will be an extra module, which will connect database, this will also be in SPRING gRPC API.
+There will be an extra module, which will connect database, this will also be in gRPC API but probably not SPRING.

 These are the plans.